aolde/moduler.js/README.md

 ## Tests

 The QUnit testing framework is used to test most of moduler.js's features.
-You can run them by opening tests/tests.html.
+You can run them by opening tests/tests.html or navigate to http://simplyio.github.io/moduler.js/tests/tests.html.

 ## License